 How can we help struggling learners?

 How can we help advanced learners?
 With these questions we are able to add supports such as after-school and during school tutoring, retakes, work based learning placements, mentors, and online advanced curriculum.
-For example in the horticulture pathway we have partnered with iCEV an online technology software to create custom classes to challenge our accelerated students and provide them additional experiences to prepare for post-secondary instruction. .
-136 words – can write 150
+For example in the horticulture pathway we have partnered with iCEV an online technology software to create custom classes to challenge our accelerated students and provide them additional experiences to prepare for post-secondary instruction.

 Is your program of study associated with a Career Technical Student Organization (CTSO)?
 If so, which one(s) and in what way(s)?
 (Check the approved list of CTSOs) (50 word limit)

-Our program is associated with the FFA, our FFA chapter has been a leader in the state and nation.
-Students can participate in FFA horticultural tours, trade shows, employment opportunities, supervised agricultural experiences, career development events, competition and workshops.
-39 words – can write 50
+Our program is associated with the National FFA Organization, a chapter which has been a leader in the state and nation.
+Students can participate in over 160 different FFA events including: horticultural tours, trade shows, employment opportunities, supervised agricultural experiences, career development events, competition and workshops.

 Describe how career guidance/advisement is integrated into your program of study to support learners’ completion of the program of study and entry into additional education/training and/or a successful career.
 Describe how you recruit students into CTE programs.
 Where applicable, describe the tools (individual career and academic plans, career exploration websites, etc.) that are provided to learners and how they are used.
 (200 word limit)

-I feel like I already explained this above – do you want to add more that I may not have talked about?
-OR should I remove shadows, mock-interviews, etc. from above and put that here?
-Do you want to work some literary magic?
+Mishicot High School is a leader in the state of Wisconsin in the area of Academic and Career Planning(ACP).
+Beginning in 5th grade school counselors meet individually with students and their parent(s) to discuss academic interests and goals.
+Also in 5th grade students begin to explore how their interests tie to careers.
+Students involved in Agriculture Club while in elementary school have an advantage in these meetings as they have already been exposed to career related activities and projects.
+Once in middle school students begin using Career Cruising, a career exploration website allowing them to learn about career clusters, pathways and specific careers.
+Throughout their ACP journey, Mishicot Middle School students have the opportunity to learn about FFA and Agriscience courses available in both middle and high school.
+High School provides opportunities for students to focus their studies in more targeted areas of interest, including horticulture.
+Throughout 8th and 10th grade student/parent meetings with school counselors share information about specific programs of study and how they connect to one another.
+Our FFA Chapters active involvement and leadership potential also acts as a great word of mouth way to recruit more students when they learn about additional scholarships, workshops, community service and training available for students in FFA.

 Which technical, academic and/or employability standards does your program of study incorporate at the secondary and/or postsecondary level and how?
 (Please list the standards you use and be specific regarding how your program uses industry, national, state and/or locally-developed standards) (250 word limit) - I am not sure exactly what this is asking or how to answer - would we list specific standards or a band or a content area?